minotar/minotar-php/readme.md

 #### minotar.php

 ```
+<?php
+require 'vendor/autoload.php';

+// And the "adapter" to use for caching.
+This should be called *before* the encoder,
+// as some encoders need an adapter in their DI
+Minotar\Minotar::adapter('file', your/cache/directory');
 // First, we want to set the "encoder" to use for display...
 Minotar\Minotar::encoder('url', 'http://example.com/serve.php');
-// And the "adapter" to use for caching
-Minotar\Minotar::adapter('file', your/cache/directory');
 // Set the cache to exist for 60 minutes
 Minotar\Minotar::config(array('time' => 60));
 ```